MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/laps-csp.md

 > The allowed post-authentication actions are intended to help limit the amount of time that a LAPS password may be used before being reset.
 Logging off the managed account - or rebooting the device - are options to help ensure this.
 Abrupt termination of logon sessions, or rebooting the device, may result in data loss.

 > [!IMPORTANT]
-> From a security perspective, a malicious user who acquires administrative privileges on a device using a valid LAPS password has the ability to prevent or circumvent these mechanisms.
+> From a security perspective, a malicious user who acquires administrative privileges on a device using a valid LAPS password does have the ultimate ability to prevent or circumvent these mechanisms.
 <!--/SupportedValues-->

 Data type is integer.